netreplica/graphite/docs/DOCKER.md

 3. You should be able to see the visualization on [`http://localhost:8080/graphite/`](http://localhost:8080/graphite/)

-## Running with ability to visualize multiple data files
+## Selecting topology via Graphite URL

+Graphite is capable of opening topology data files from the filesystem of a host where it is running based on parameters provided via the URL.

 1. In a shell terminal, navigate to a directory with data files for visualization.